 Preventing wastewater discharge

-In 2004 the Port of Seattle partners with the Washington State Department of Ecology and the cruise industry to sign the Memorandum of Understanding for Cruise Operations in Washington State, ensuring cruise ships exceed industry, state, and federal environmental performance standards.
-This agreement requires the highest treatment level and bans discharges near shellfish beds and the discharge of untreated gray water.
+In 2004 the Port of Seattle partnered with the Washington State Department of Ecology and the cruise industry to sign the Memorandum of Understanding for Cruise Operations in Washington State, ensuring cruise ships exceed industry, state, and federal environmental performance standards.
+This voluntary agreement requires the highest treatment level and bans discharges near shellfish beds and the discharge of untreated gray water.

 2005